 Crassula pseudohemisphaerica Friedrich

 Crassula pseudohemisphaerica is a small, sparingly branched succulent that grows up to 8 inches (20 cm) tall when flowering.
-Slightly obtusely pointed at their tips, the leaves are pressed to the ground in a compact, low-growing rosette.
+The leaves are slightly obtusely pointed at their tips and pressed to the ground in a compact low-growing rosette.
 They are green to yellowish-green with maroon to purple spots and have margins adorned with tiny creamy hairs.
-Maroon to purple spots are scattered upon the leaf surfaces.
-From each of the rosettes, an erect flower stem produces small yellowish flowers in a thyrse-shaped inflorescence.
-A few small, opposite leaves are spaced along the lower part of the flower stem.
+From each of the rosettes raise an erect flower stem bearing small yellowish flowers arranged in a thyrse-shaped inflorescence.
+A few small opposite leaves are spaced along the lower part of the flower stem.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).